 - There are so many ways you can decorate these adorable mini cakes.
 I decided to use Easter Milk Chocolate Eggs to top the mini bundt cakes.

 - However, you could use other types of traditional chocolate candy pieces, or even Colorful Easter Sprinkles would look great on top of the cakes.

 How Many Mini Bundt Cakes does a Cake Mix Make?

-This is the mini bundt pan that I used for this recipe.
-I’ve used it a few times and it’s proven to work really well.
+- I've used this mini bundt pan a few times and it's proven to work really well.
 It washes well in the dishwasher as long as you first rinse it with warm water.

 - Vanilla Cake Mix - 15.25 ounce size

 - 1 or 2 containers of icing - 16 ounce size.
 I used two containers because I liked the contrast of different colors.
 You can use just one container.
 I chose a cream cheese flavor and a vibrant purple icing to decorate the cakes.

 - Mini chocolate candy eggs or colorful sprinkles to decorate.
 You'll need about 48 chocolate eggs.